 Note: Drysuits are designed for different water sports.
 Make sure to buy one specifically designed for kayaking and not diving.

-Kayak drytops are jackets made from waterproof material with rubber gaskets at the neck and wrists and most often an overskirt that attaches to the cockpit of a sit-in kayak.
-A drytop is a great option for anyone who won’t be making a wet-exit from their kayak.
+Kayak dry tops are jackets made from a waterproof material with rubber gaskets at the neck and wrists and most often an overskirt that attaches to the cockpit of a sit-in kayak.
+A dry top is a great option for anyone who won’t be making a wet exit from their kayak.

 A paddling jacket has wrist and neck closures to keep out most water but doesn’t typically seal around the waist or have an overskirt for sit-in kayaks.
 These waterproof jackets are used when water temperatures aren’t overly cold to protect from spray, water runoff from your paddle, waves, and rain.

-You are likely to get wet when making an Eskimo roll and guaranteed to get wet during a wet-exit, therefor paddling jackets should not solely be relied on for protection from cold water immersion.
+You are likely to get wet when making an Eskimo roll and are guaranteed to get wet during a wet exit, therefor paddling jackets should not solely be relied on for protection from cold water immersion.

-Semi-drytops protect a kayaker’s torso and arms from spray, waves, and rain.
-Their advantage over paddling jackets is greater breathability of its fabric and the typical use of neoprene neck and wrist closures provide improved water resistance.
-The waist will still leave you volnerable if immerced.
+Semi-dry tops protect a kayaker’s torso and arms from spray, waves, and rain.
+Its advantage over a paddling jacket is the greater breathability of its fabric and the use of neoprene neck and wrist closures provides improved water resistance.
+The waist will still leave you vulnerable if immersed.